Dietrich Inc.

 Dietrich retired to Kalamazoo, Michigan in 1960 at the age of 66.
 At the time, Kalamazoo was the home of Gibson Guitars and in 1962, Gibson boss Ted McCarty, convinced Dietrich to come out of retirement to design a new solid-body electric guitar that would not be limited by the traditional ways of designing and engineering an electric guitar - the result was the classic, 'reverse' Gibson Firebird, released in 1963, one of the most iconic and recognisable electric guitar designs ever.
+Its bass guitar counterpart, the Thunderbird, was released alongside it, meant to rival the successes of Fender's Precision and Jazz basses.